A Brief History of Bethlehem Lutheran Church

 Pastor Kenneth R. Ahlstrand became Bethlehem’s pastor in 1985.
 Pastor Jane Kunzie-Brunner joined the pastoral staff as Associate Pastor in 1988 and served until October 2002.
 Pastor Ahlstrand led the still rapidly-growing congregation through a building program which added much additional space.
 This new addition was dedicated on May 17, 1992.
 In 1993, Pastor Robert Schumm joined the Bethlehem staff as Visitation Pastor.
 Pastors Schumm and Ahlstrand have since retired from Bethlehem, and Pastor Rod Broker became Senior Pastor in February 2001 and served until February 2003.

 Pastor Mark Larson was called as Senior Pastor in December 2004, and Pastor Sarah Rohde joined the staff as Associate Pastor in 2013.
-Today Bethlehem is a congregation of 2,400 members who, together with the pastors, lay staff and many volunteers, help fulfill Bethlehem’s mission of proclaiming the gospel.
+Today Bethlehem is a congregation of 2,200 members who, together with the pastors, lay staff and many volunteers, help fulfill Bethlehem’s mission of proclaiming the gospel.